pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/upgrades.md

 # Upgrade Pachyderm

 !!!
 Info
-      If you need to upgrade Pachyderm between major versions, such as from `1.12.2` to `2.0.0`, follow the instructions in the [Migrate between major versions](./migrations.md).
+      - If you need to upgrade Pachyderm between major versions, such as from `1.12.2` to `2.0.0`, follow the instructions in the [Migrate between major versions](./migrations.md).
+      - Prior to 1.11, minor releases required a migration.
+This is no longer the case.

 Upgrades between minor releases or point releases, such as from version `1.12.5` to version `1.13.0` do not introduce breaking changes.
 Therefore, the upgrade